phylum-dev/cli/extensions/bundle/README.md

 ## How it works

-Wher running the package manager through this extension, subcommands which would install new packages will trigger a Phylum analysis first.
+When running the package manager through this extension, subcommands which would install new packages will trigger a Phylum analysis first.
 Once that analysis passes Phylum's default policy, the installation is performed.
 If it did not pass the analysis, the command will return early with an error.